 Learning From Your Genetics

-Although genetics and epigenetics can be complicated when you get into the science, they are tools you can use to better understand yourself.
-You can explore your genetic makeup in various ways.
-Companies such as 23andMe and Ancestry will provide you a kit and do a complete genomic analysis for you.
-Now why is it helpful to know your genes?
-Well not only is it cool to find out about your heritage, it’s also informative.
+Although genetics and epigenetics can be complicated, they are practical tools you can use to better understand yourself.
+Why is it helpful to know your genes?
+Well, not only is it cool to find out about your heritage, it’s also informative.
 There are different genetic markers that can clue you into many aspects of your health.
-These companies will give you health reports that identify variants in your genetic makeup and help interpret them.
-These reports vary from distinguishing you have a genetic variant making you more susceptible to developing celiac, to simple guidelines based on your genes about what foods to eat/avoid.
-These recommendation are not perfect, but they are a great starting point when it comes to figuring out what diet may be good for you!
+Companies like 23andMe and Ancestry can provide you with a complete genetic analysis and identify the different genetic variants in your DNA.
+These reports can help provide you with guidelines on which foods to eat and avoid.
+While these recommendations are not perfect, they are a great starting point when it comes to figuring out what diet may be good for you!

 Exploring Your Microbiome

 Right now, the world of microbiome research is in full swing.
-Scientific research is diving deep trying to understand the bacteria that inhabit our gut and oral body cavities to promote health and wellbeing.
+Scientific research is diving deep trying to understand the bacteria that inhabit our guts and oral cavities.
 Many companies have sprouted up that include pre- and/or probiotics for optimal health.
-Some focus on supplements such as seed and hyperbiotics, whereas other include these probiotics in a food product like Punk Rawk Labs vegan nut milk cheeses.
-In addition to these product based companies, microbiome testing companies have sprouted up, similar to genetic testing but specific to your personal microbiome.
-Companies like Viome, DayTwo, Arivale, and Ixcela send you kits, sequence your microbiome, and develop a dietary report and/or probiotic supplement recommendations based off your personal microbiome!
+While some companies like seed and hyperbiotics focus on supplements, others include these probiotics in food products.
+In addition to these product based companies, microbiome testing companies have also been on the come-up.
+These companies provided serves similar to genetic testing, but are specific to your personal microbiome.
+Companies like Viome, DayTwo, and Ixcela send you kits, sequence your microbiome, and develop a dietary report and/or supplement recommendations based off your personal microbiome!

 Now Let’s Dive Into These Resources…